-Gertrude Spiro and Charlotte Rebhun, Warsaw, about 1942 Gertrude Spiro must have been well-connected.
+Gertrude Spiro and Charlotte Rebhun, circa 1942.
+Gertrude Spiro must have been well-connected.
 She was the proprietor of a liquor and cigarette shop at 2 Nowiniarksa St. in Warsaw in 1941-1942.
 The shop undoubtedly generated a lot of income for whoever owned it; liquor and cigarettes are two of the most in-demand commodities during wartime.
 Moreover, Gertrude's shop was the only cigarette shop in Warsaw, and it also sold liquor.
 In her position she must have had many friends and many enemies.
 Gertrude Piss-Spiro and her daughter Sonia were arrested in Warsaw and put into Pawiak Prison in 1943.
-They are listed among 141 women on a prison transport bound for Auschwitz on 24 August.
-However, three of [...]
+They are listed among 141 women on a prison [...]

-To understand what happened next, you have to know a little about mitochondrial DNA (mtDNA).
+Cell with Nuclear and Mitochondrial DNA To understand what happened next, you have to know a little about mitochondrial DNA (mtDNA).
 Mitochondrial DNA is contained in small, football-shaped inclusions outside the nucleus of a cell.
 It's widely believed that mitochondria were once independent bacteria that invaded primitive cells millions of years ago.
 Instead of being digested, these bacteria took up residence in the cell, forming a symbiotic relationship with it.
 The cell provided them with food and water, and the mitochondria provided the cell with energy for metabolism and heat.
-The arrangement worked out so well that millennia later, a human cell has up to 1,000 mitochondria, each carrying five to ten copies of its own genome. [...]
+The arrangement worked out so well that millennia later, a human cell has up to 1,000 mitochondria, each carrying five to ten copies [...]

 The best part of our projects is the good friendships we form with the people whose lives we touch.
 On our recent trip to Ireland, Andy and I visited with Maurice Conway and his family in Co.
 Limerick.
 Maurice provided the DNA match that confirmed that the remains found in the wreck of Northwest Flight 4422 were those of his distant cousin Francis Joseph van Zandt.
 During our time together, Maurice took us to the old Conway farm where Frank's mother Margaret Conway was born and grew up.
 We walked the road she walked with her sisters and brothers as they started from home for America.
 And of course we paid our respects at the Conway [...]